mdavidson9/docs.balsamiq.com/content/_editor/_wireframes/images.md

 ## Adding Your Own Icons

-You can also easily add your own icons for use in your wireframes by selecting any of your imported images, and us=ing them as an icon.
+You can also easily add your own icons for use in your wireframes by selecting any of your imported images, and using them as an icon.
 They will automatically show up in the icon library, under the Assets category at the bottom.

 ![](//media.balsamiq.com/img/support/docs/bw/custom-icon-assets.png)